 Most people don’t consider identity theft of their children until it’s too late.
-You need to be aware of this growing crime now, before your child’s identification is stolen.
-Children are actually more at risk for having their identity stolen than adults and for good reason.
-Parents rarely think to double check their child’s credit score, so it’s very easy for someone to make good use of it in the meantime.
+You need to be aware of this growing crime now before your child’s identification is stolen.
+Children are actually more at risk of having their identity stolen than adults and for good reason.
+Parents rarely think to double-check their child’s credit score, so it’s very easy for someone to make good use of it in the meantime.

 The criminals who steal your child’s identity use that information to apply for everything that requires a SSN.
 This includes bank accounts, credit cards, and even benefits from the government.
 This can have a major impact on a person’s credit score and records.
 Imagine your child being a recent college graduate, trying to apply for their first job, and they are denied due to a bad credit rating that no one knew existed.
 Consider the headaches that your child will have to go through as a result.